renpy/renpy/sphinx/source/dialogue.rst

 when defining the Character, passing ``interact=True`` will not override that, meaning no interaction will happen in that case.

+Note that :var:`config.say_arguments_callback` will be called every time a say statement executes, and not only when arguments are passed.

 .. _monologue-mode:

 Monologue Mode